 On a social level, very little demand for technique is placed on the follower in terms of spins, footwork or dips.
 In a closed dance hold the basic mambo step is danced with an option to break on either "1" or "3" depending on the dancers preference.

 No style is definitively better than the other.
 It's all really a matter of taste.
 They are all fun to watch and exciting to dance.
 Many salseros take the time to learn all the different styles and even incorporate their own personal inventions to create their own style.
-Salsa has no boundaries so many of the styles' combinations overlap, blurring the line between one style and another.
-The style taught at Dance Connection is predominantly, but not limited to, Miami/Casino style.
+Even some dancers mix circular & linear structures.
+Salsa literally has no boundaries so many of the styles' combinations overlap, blurring the line between all styles.